Jayman2000/jasons-nixos-config/README.md

 ## Hints for Contributors

+- This repo’s flake provides a dev shell that contains some of the tools that I use when developing this repo.
+You can activate the dev shell by running this command:

+    ```bash
+    nix \
+        --extra-experimental-features nix-command \
+        --extra-experimental-features flakes \
+        develop \
+            '.#pinnedNixVersion' \
+            --command \
+                nix \
+                    --extra-experimental-features nix-command \
+                    --extra-experimental-features flakes \
+                    develop
+    ```

+    That command is overly long for two reasons:

+    1. It’s designed to work even if you don’t have any experimental features enabled.
+    2. It tried to pin the version of Nix that gets used to evaluate `flake.nix`.
 - You can use [pre-commit][1] to automatically check your contributions.
 Follow [these instructions][2] to get started.
 Skip [the part about creating a pre-commit configuration][3].